 No matter.
 Just as the mysterious origin of the Dead Sea Scrolls doesn’t diminish the value of the documents, the uncertainties surrounding the origin of American Fried Rice do not keep me from making and eating the dish from time to time.
 I know we’re talking about ketchup-flavored rice with an eclectic set of proteins here, but you know what it’s like.
 There are certain childhood flavors that your palate, try as it may, can never outgrow.

-American Fried Rice in all its variations has been popular among both the expats and the locals for a few decades now.
-The reason is uncomplicated.
-Trashiness notwithstanding, it tastes, well, decent.
+American Fried Rice in all its variations has been popular among Bangkokians for a few decades now (they don’t seem to be popular among American expats, however—at least the ones I know).
+The reason is uncomplicated: it tastes good.
 And though there have recently been reports of loopy restaurateurs adding Mounds or Almond Joy to the already eclectic mix in a misguided attempt to “improve” upon the original, the general appearance of the dish for the most part has been miraculously preserved since its inception.

 - Store-bought fried chicken, enough for 4 people